 Another reference to the earlier Town Council can be found beneath the “Pillar of Salt” traffic sign on the Angel Hill (pictured right), which was designed by Basil Oliver, “Architect to The Bury St Edmunds Town Council”, 1935.

 The Town Council is publicly accountable through its meetings and published documents.
 It is principally funded through the Council Tax with its financial position being subject to independent internal and external audits.
-Total operating funding for 2015/16 is £197,140 (including £172,288 raised from Council Tax, known as 'precept').
+Total operating funding for 2020/21 is £585,620 (including £566,676 raised from Council Tax, known as 'precept').
 The current year's budget can be downloaded from the Finance pages of this website.
 Between December 2005 and January 2015 the Town Council held national recognition as a Quality Town Council, confirming compliance with standards set by the National Association of Local Councils and other government bodies.
-On 6th January 2015 this scheme was replaced by the 'Local Council Award Scheme' and any council accredited previously under the Quality Status Scheme could apply for automatic transition to the new scheme - as a result the Town Council now holds the Foundation level award.
+On 6 January 2015 this scheme was replaced by the 'Local Council Award Scheme' and any council accredited previously under the Quality Status Scheme could apply for automatic transition to the new scheme - as a result the Town Council held the Foundation level award for one year until January 2016.

-The business of the Council and its decision making is conducted by Full Council or its committees to whom authority to do so has been delegated.
-Subordinate Committees have been established to ensure that business can be transacted efficiently and effectively, their recommendations being considered and subject to ratification by Council (except where delegated authority has been given):
+The business of the council and its decision making is conducted by the whole council or a committee, such as the Planning Licensing and Finance committee, to whom authority to do so has been delegated.
+Subordinate committees such as the Staffing and Employment committee have also been established to ensure that business can be transacted efficiently and effectively, their recommendations being considered and subject to ratification by Council.

 Members represent the Council on external bodies, including: